Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image84

-Open the Transform context menu and click Reset.
+Open the Transform context menu and click “Reset.”

 Image1

-Position, Rotation, and Scale are now reset instantly.
+Position, Rotation, and Scale are instantly reset.

 Transform